-NC State welcomes transfer applicants, and in recent years, more than 25 percent of our graduates started their college programs at other institutions.
-A transfer student should present at least 30 semester hours (or 45 quarter hours) of “C” or better college level work, including an English class and a college level math class applicable to the degree program.
+NC State welcomes transfer applicants, and in recent years, more than 20 percent of our graduates started their college programs at other institutions.
+A transfer student should present at least 30 semester hours (or 45 quarter hours) of “C” or better college level work, including an English class and a college level math class applicable to the requested degree program.
 Additional specific course work is required for most programs.
 Transfer admission is highly competitive, and the grade point average required for consideration varies depending on the requested program of study.
 Transfer students must be eligible to return to the last institution previously attended and must submit individual transcripts from each institution.

-Students who graduated from high school since 1990 must submit a high school record to verify that they have met Minimum Course Requirements (MCR) for course work as outlined in the Freshman Admissions section of this catalog.
+Students who graduated from high school since 1990 must submit a high school record to verify that they have met UNC-system Minimum Course Requirements (MCR) for course work as outlined in the Freshman Admissions section of this catalog.
 Exceptions to this requirement are students who will have earned an A.A., A.S., or A.F.A. degree before enrolling at NC State.
 Individuals who do not have the minimum admissions requirements at the high school level must complete at the college level six semester hours or nine quarter hours each of English, foreign language, mathematics, science, and social science to be eligible to transfer.

-Official college transcripts are required from each institution attended and are evaluated for credit that is transferable to the university as part of the admission application review.
+College transcripts are required from each institution attended and are evaluated for credit that is transferable to the university as part of the admission application review.
 A grade of “C-” or better is required before a course may be considered for credit.
 The college to which the application is made will determine the exact amount of credit applicable toward a degree at NC State.

 Financial and Immigration Information